fu8ar/starter-project/README.md

 This project add functionality top manage and automatically:

-1. Creates a sever to be run on, using broswersync, which allows multiple screens on multiple devices to view and preview the view, as well as see click events and changes to be automically rendered without the need of refreshing.
+1. Creates a local server for you project to run on, using broswersync, which allows multiple screens on multiple devices to view the project simultaneously, as well as see click events and changes to be automically rendered without the need of browser refresh.
-2. Compile sass to css, as well as automatically prefixing css3 properties that are not supported by lagacy browers.
+2. Compiles sass to css, as well as automatically prefixing css3 properties that are not supported by legacy browers.
-3. Detect errors and potential problems in JavaScript codeand output to command line/terminal
+3. Detects errors and potential problems in JavaScript code and outputs to command line/terminal.

 First you will need to do the following in order to use.

 # Install Ruby and Sass for PC

-Ruby comes preinstalled with Mac's, however you need to add Ruby if you are working on a machine.
+Ruby comes preinstalled with Mac's, however you need to add Ruby if you are working on a PC.
 This can be done by using the ruby installer:

 http://rubyinstaller.org/

 You should also download the dev kit which can be found on the link above.
 This will give you a Ruby command line powershell application that will let you use the Ruby libraries.

 The dev kit needs to be extracted first, perferably inside a folder (that can be anywhere).
-Then, with command line, go inside folder and type in the follwoung two commands:
+Then, with command line, cd inside folder and type in following commands:

 'ruby dk.rb init'
 'ruby dk.rb install'